JamesManningR/DeparturesBoardVue2/README.md

 - [typescript](https://www.typescriptlang.org/) - Makes code MUCH more maintainable and readable
 - [axios] - I floated the idea of using [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) but axios is 1) more browser compatible and 2) it works with typescript typing (without workarounds) so I went with that
+- [VueUse](https://vueuse.org/) - I used this to get the `useInfiniteLoading` function.
+I could have implemented this myself but for some functionality I think it's worth using the library that has been maintained and tested heavily, rather than re-inventing the wheel (oh.. and look.. it's another Anthony Fu maintained project 🤷)

 ## Customize configuration